buckbaskin/formak/designs/formak_v0.md

 # FormaK V0

 Author: Buck Baskin @bebaskin
+Created: 2022-08-24
+Updated: 2022-08-26

 ## Overview

+FormaK provides the tooling so that you can easily derive Python and C++ implementations for optimal models that best match your data given the constraints, models that are fast and models that can be generated with automation.
 FormaK aims to combine symbolic modeling for fast, efficient system modelling with code generation to create performant code that is easy to use.

-The values (in order) are:
+The values of the FormaK project (in order) are:
 - Easy to use
 - Performant

+### The Persona

+Who is this for?

+The user of FormaK is someone with domain expertise who is looking to take their knowledge and their data and quickly (measured in the user's time) create a model, either as a project in itself or as part of a larger project.

+The user isn't expected to know or have to understand the mechanics of what's going on under the hood in order to get value from the library.
+This means things like sane defaults and an easy to use interface that's hard to misuse are highly important.
+The library should encapsulate a collective knowledge that, as it improves over time, can improve everyone's work.

+On the flip side, a user with more familiarity of the modelling process or the FormaK tool should be able to use more advanced features and select configuration that better matches their use case.

+### The Five Keys

-In line with those values, the intended user experience is as follows.
-The user
+In line with the values and the intended user, the intended user experience is as follows.
+The user provides:
-provides:
 - Model that describes the physics of the system
 - Execution criteria (e.g. memory usage, execution time)
 - Time series data for for the system

-FormaK provides the tooling so that you can easily derive Python and C++ implementations that are as fast as possible to best match your data given the constraints.

-### The Five Keys

-The Five Key Elements the library provides to achieve this are:
+The Five Key Elements the library provides to achieve this user experience are:
 1. Python Interface to define models
 2. Python implementation of the model and supporting tooling
 3. Integration to scikit-learn to leverage the model selection and parameter tuning functions
 4. C++ and Python to C++ interoperability for performance
 5. C++ interfaces to support a variety of model uses